 The main trade with Europe in the 17th and 18th centuries was through Spanish ruled Philippines ➚.
 A lucrative trade grew up in silk and porcelain across the Pacific to Mexico.
 Manilla became a very rich trading port in the galleon trade with Acapulco ➚ from there goods were transshipped and made their way overland to Mexico City and then by ship to Europe over the Atlantic.
 Many Chinese moved to Manilla but the Spanish never had a trading port in mainland China and this lucrative trade receives very little mention in the history books.
 It brought silver Mexican dollars into quite widespread circulation along China's southern coasts.

 The increased trade was not all one way, wealthy Chinese families imported luxury goods from Japan and elsewhere.
-During the Ming, literacy increased, the mass printing of books made novels and reference books affordable to many ordinary people, European visitors commented on the wide supply of cheap books.
+During the Ming, literacy increased, the mass printing of books made novels and reference books affordable to many ordinary people, indeed European visitors commented on the wide supply of cheap books.
 At the same time the famous 'blue and white' Ming porcelain became a lucrative export to Europe.

 The splendor and prosperity of the dynasty can be gauged at the popular Beijing tourist spot - the Ming tombs.